BehnoodRasti/HySUPP/README.md

 ## Citing HySUPP

-Image Processing and Machine Learning for Hyperspectral Unmixing: An Overview and the HySUPP Python Package
+Rasti, B., Zouaoui, A., Mairal, J., & Chanussot, J. (2023).
+Image Processing and Machine Learning for Hyperspectral Unmixing: An Overview and the HySUPP Python Package.
+ArXiv. /abs/2308.09375

-Behnood Rasti, Alexandre Zouaoui, Julien Mairal, Jocelyn Chanussot

 ## Installation